harshnandan-works/technical-writing-samples/01-mcp-quickstart-sample.md

 }
 ```

-**Use the full absolute path** to `server.py` — a relative path is one of the most common reasons this silently fails.
+**Always use the full absolute path** to `server.py`.

 ## Step 4: Test it end-to-end

-**Fully quit and reopen Claude Desktop** (not just closing the window — MCP servers are only loaded on startup).
+**Fully quit and reopen Claude Desktop** (not just closing the window, since MCP servers are only loaded on startup).

-Once it's back open, look for a small tool/hammer icon in the chat interface — that's your signal MCP servers are connected.
+Once it's back open, look for a small tool/hammer icon in the chat interface.
+That's your signal MCP servers are connected.
 Then just ask Claude something naturally:

 > "Can you search my notes for anything about MCP?"